LightJason/lightjason.github.io/content/knowledgebase/lambdaexpressions.md

 Alice probably would not want to wait until the message gets delivered.
 In practice she would hand all the envelopes to the postal clerk at the same time to have her mind free for other tasks.

-The same can be achieved by adding the [&#8594; annotation](../annotations) `@` to the lamda expression to instruct LightJason to execute the expression in parallel:
+The same can be achieved by adding the [&#8594; annotation](../annotations) `@` to the lambda expression to instruct LightJason to execute the expression in parallel:
 <!-- htmlmin:ignore -->
 <pre data-language="AgentSpeak(L++)"><code class="language-agentspeak">+!main
 <-